adaptris/adaptris.github.io/_posts/2018-07-03-testing-interlok-config.markdown

 ## Configuring Tests

-The first thing you'll need to do when using service-tester is configure you test (Technically it would be a `test-list` but the GUI gives you that for free).
+The first thing you'll need to do when using service-tester is configure your test (Technically it would be a `test-list` but the GUI gives you that for free).
 The test defines the `service-to-test` this is made up of two parts: Source and Preprocessors.

 Source will more often than not be a file, where as preprocessors will fit the needs of what you need them to do, preprocessors are the bits that you set what to extract and configure in your config.